 He governed the country for four years running from 1990 through to 1994.
 He was a Christian Democrat and one of the founding members of the party.
 Taking power after the brutal dictator, he is credited with the elimination of the inequality that existed in the country.

 His reign was from 1994 to 2000.
 He was the other founding member of the Christian Democrat party.
 His regime was more or less a continuation of the leadership of his predecessor.
 During his reign, he had to deal with a biting drought that led to massive power rationing throughout the country as Chile is hugely dependent on hydroelectric power.
 He also had to contend with the arrest of former President Mr. Pinochet in London.
 He later ran for election in 2009 but was defeated.

 She became the first female President of Chile as a Socialist.
 Her first reign was from 2006 to 2010.
 Later she accepted to run and won the elections in 2014.
-She is the incumbent president.
 During her reign came the death of the former dictator, Mr. Pinochet.
 There was an intense clamor for greater levels of equality regarding secondary education.
 Towards, the end of her reign, there was a massive earthquake that severely affected the country.
-Her government was criticized for slow response to the situation.
+Her government was criticized for a slow response to the situation.

-He was the President from 2010 to 2014.
+He was the President from 2010 to 2014, and then again starting in 2018.
 There was massive expenditure in rebuilding the infrastructure following the 2010 earthquake during his reign.
 The economy also grew consistently during his reign even though inequality persisted.
 His critics point to his failure to sell off his public enterprises that brought about conflict of interests.

 Achievements and Failures

 The presidency has enabled Chile to attain political stability since the end of Pinochet's reign.
 However, they have never been able to solve the biggest problem of inequality in the country.
 To this date, a significant disparity exists between the political class and the ordinary citizens.

 Presidents Of Chile Since 1973